 HR can play a role in starting these important conversations around pregnancy and miscarriage.
 Workplace events could also be a great opportunity to share new policies, start conversations and raise general awareness.

 Creating a culture of compassion is vitally important for employers wanting to show their awareness and improve employee wellbeing.
 Pregnancy loss is an experience no one should have to go through but letting employees know they are valued, and that the company supports them through this painful time, can make a world of difference.

-To continue supporting your staff with additional Staff Treats offers rewards and recognition as well as discounts on wellness, family days out, meal kits, and even groceries, so show your employees that you care about the culture of your company and book a demo with us today.
+To continue supporting your staff with additional Staff Treats offers rewards and recognition as well as discounts on wellness, family days out, meal kits, and even groceries, so show your employees that you care about the culture of your company and with us today.